rogerkeays/vimjournal/README.md

 # Vimjournal

 *Vimjournal* is a simple text format and utilities for organising large amounts of information.
-Although Vimjournal does not depend on VIM, it does provide syntax highlighting and support to make editing *Vimjournal* logs easier.
+Although *vimjournal* does not depend on [VIM](https://www.vim.org), it does provide syntax highlighting and support to make editing *vimjournal* logs easier.

-A *Vimjournal* log is an append-only text file normally ending in `.log`.
+A *vimjournal* log is an append-only text file normally ending in `.log`.
 There are generally two types: compact and detailed.
 Compact logs contain one record per line.
 For example, here is a time log:

     20200709_1423 |= remove use of unsafe reflection: --add-opens is better /code =jamaica @lao-home:thakhek 20200709_1555 |- debug jshell compatibility problems: broken state /debug =jamaica @lao-home:thakhek